Loading chat...

 -

-Recognizes February 2026 as the centennial anniversary of Black History Month, which originated when Dr. Carter Godwin Woodson founded Negro History Week in 1926
+Recognizes February 2026 as the centennial anniversary of Black History Month, founded by Dr. Carter Godwin Woodson as Negro History Week in 1926 and expanded to a full month in 1976

 -

-Commemorates key historical events including the 1619 arrival of the first documented Africans in Virginia, the passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, and the 2020 establishment of California's Task Force to Study and Develop Reparation Proposals for African Americans
+Documents historical milestones including the arrival of the first enslaved Africans in Virginia in August 1619, the estimated loss of 50 million Africans during the slave trade, and the passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965

 -